 Enroute to the Creation Museum in Petersburg, KY, I stopped at the Adler Planetarium in Chicago and learned that the world came into existence some 13.7 billion years ago, that life evolved on the planet through a process known as natural selection, and that climate change is a matter of grave concern.
-Then I went to The Creation Museum and learned that all of that is false.
+Then I went to The Creation Museum and learned that all of that is a lie.

 The Creation Museum, just outside of Cincinnati, is a fundamentalist Christian museum, devoted to a literal reading of the Bible.
 Put another way, they believe that every word in the Bible is literally true, no poetry, no allegory, no nuance.
 What the Bible says happened, actually happened – without question.